 - Your loss of earnings if you required time off work to recover.

 - Home help while recovering from your injuries, such as the cost of a cleaner or childminder.

 - Travel costs to attend medical appointments.

-If you would like to find out how much personal injury compensation you could potentially receive in a successful claim, speak with one of the advisors from our team.
+If you would like to find out how much compensation you could potentially receive in a successful claim with the help of a personal injury solicitor, speak with one of the advisors from our team.

 There are various daily situations where you could suffer an injury.
 These include:

 - A public liability accident – While you are in a public space, such as a gym, salon, park or shopping centre, the organisation or individual in control of that space owes you a duty of care to ensure your reasonable safety.
 This is set out under the Occupiers’ Liability Act 1957.
 If a breach in this duty of care resulted in your injury, you could be eligible to seek compensation.